-- Call SafePlace for help in safety planning and inquire about how to get an emergency 911 phone.
+- Contact our SAFEline for help in safety planning and to inquire about how to get an emergency 911 phone.

 - Save and document all contacts, messages, injuries or other incidents involving the batterer.

-- Keep SafePlace’s Hotline number: 512.267.SAFE (7233) with you.
+- Keep the SAFEline number with you—512.267.SAFE (7233).
 Keep some change with you for emergency calls.
 Using a calling card is not safe.